Guidelines for the use of trade marks and intellectual property rights belonging to the Formula 1 companies

 Subject to our discretion, a company or business that has an account on a social media platform will generally be using that account commercially to promote its goods/services and so will not be considered a non-commercial account by us.

-Retweeting, regramming and sharing of official FORMULA 1 content is permitted according to the normal function of the relevant social media platforms provided that the content embeds and/or refers back to the actual source and such use does not create any unauthorised official association with the Formula 1 companies or FIA FORMULA ONE WORLD CHAMPIONSHIP.
+Retweeting, regramming and sharing of official FORMULA 1 content is permitted according to the normal function and guidelines of the relevant social media platforms.
+Copying official FORMULA 1 content from our social media platforms and reproducing it, in part or in full, outside of these platforms is not permitted, except where the whole content is embedded and links back to the actual official source and such use does not create any unauthorised official association with the Formula 1 companies or FIA FORMULA ONE WORLD CHAMPIONSHIP.

 Our Permitted Word Marks may be used for non-commercial social media hashtags for example #F1 #Formula1.